-- Sarah from Chef Sarah Elizabeth shares a themed menu to compliment the theme for the month.
+- Sarah from Chef Sarah Elizabeth shares a themed menu to complement the theme for the month.

 - Laura from Sunny Day Family shares an activity and a family service project.

 - And, I share a book list that compliments the themes plus conversation starters.

 For our theme of HONESTY, you have found the book list and discussion starters on this page.